-- Keeping parents and other key stakeholders abreast of any changes to school operations including: - safety protocols and procedures in operation and enlist their support in reinforcing same with their children.
+- Keeping parents and other key stakeholders abreast of any changes to school operations including: - safety protocols and procedures in operation and enlist their support in reinforcing same with their children. - o structure of timetable - o arrangements for break and lunch - o policy for personal hygiene - o the drop off and pick up policies of the school. - Ensuring that staff and student attendance is recorded. - Ensuring that the schools' database/ records be developed to include:

-- structure of timetable o arrangements for break and lunch o policy for personal hygiene o the drop off and pick up policies of the school. - Ensuring that staff and student attendance is recorded. - Ensuring that the schools' database/ records be developed to include: - o All information contained in the Students' Cumulative Record Cards - Valid parents' address, email address (if available), other contact information and ID card number - o National School Dietary Services Limited (NSDSL) listing - Students accessing the Ministry of Education sponsored Public Transport Service Corporation (PTSC) transport service - Students receiving social welfare - Any other information as may be deemed necessary.
+- o All information contained in the Students' Cumulative Record Cards - o Valid parents' address, email address (if available), other contact information and ID card number - National School Dietary Services Limited (NSDSL) listing - Students accessing the Ministry of Education sponsored Public Transport Service Corporation (PTSC) transport service - Students receiving social welfare - o Any other information as may be deemed necessary.

-All information should be verified on a termly basis and will be eventually uploaded on the EMIS platform, which is currently being revised.
+All information should be verified on a termly basis and will be eventually uploaded on the SMS platform, which is currently being piloted.

 - Ensuring the training of teachers in the use technology, online teaching and assessment.
-In addition to training provided by the Teacher Education Performance and Professional Development Division, Administrators/HODs can organize sessions based on identified needs. - Ensuring that, with respect to physical infrastructure: - Communication with the Ministry of Works and Transport and the Regional Corporation is maintained for assistance and support. - Critical infrastructural works are submitted in a timely manner via the online School Infrastructural Management System (SIMS). - Visits by officers of the Education Facilities Planning and Procurement Division (EFPPD) for school compound assessment are facilitated. - Water tanks are cleaned and filled as scheduled. - The water pump is serviced as scheduled and remains functional. - o 50% water storage capacity is maintained at all times. - A system to minimize wastage of water is implemented e.g. timely repair of leaks; ensuring that taps are not left on.
+In addition to training provided by the Teacher Education Performance and Professional Development Division, Administrators/HODs can organize sessions based on identified needs. - Ensuring that, with respect to physical infrastructure: - Communication with the Ministry of Works and Transport and the Regional Corporation is maintained for assistance and support. - Critical infrastructural works are submitted in a timely manner via the online School Infrastructural Management System (SIMS). - Visits by officers of the Education Facilities Planning and Procurement Division (EFPPD) for school compound assessment are facilitated. - Water tanks are cleaned and filled as scheduled. - o The water pump is serviced as scheduled and remains functional. - o 50% water storage capacity is maintained at all times. - A system to minimize wastage of water is implemented e.g. timely repair of leaks; ensuring that taps are not left on. - o Entry and exit points are equipped with hand-washing/sanitization stations. - Where possible, hand sanitizer dispensers are set up at various locations throughout the School.

-- o Entry and exit points are equipped with hand-washing/sanitization stations. - Where possible, hand sanitizer dispensers are set up at various locations throughout the School. - Markers for physical distancing are strategically placed in offices, cafeterias, entrance to washrooms, hall, etc. (see checklist for administrators). - Rooms/areas are identified as quarantine/screening rooms as per guidelines issued by the MOH. - Signage indicating the following are clearly visible at the entrance and other key areas of the school: - → Persons with flu like symptoms will not be allowed entry to the compound. - → The respiratory etiquette to be followed when coughing and sneezing. - ★ The maximum capacity of each room (including library, washrooms, etc.) subject to physical distancing guidelines. - → Other preventative and protective measures. - → Out of bound areas are clearly marked. - Ensuring that with reference to classroom and staff spaces: - Furniture be suitably arranged to satisfy physical distancing for staff and students. - There is proper ventilation.
+- o Markers for maintenance of personal space are strategically placed in offices, cafeterias, entrance to washrooms, hall, etc. (see checklist for administrators). - Rooms/areas are identified as quarantine/screening rooms as per guidelines issued by the MOH. - Signage indicating the following are clearly visible at the entrance and other key areas of the school: - Persons with flu-like symptoms will not be allowed entry to the compound. - The respiratory etiquette to be followed when coughing and sneezing. - Other preventative and protective measures. - Out of bound areas. - Ensuring that with reference to classroom and staff spaces: - O There is proper ventilation.
 Where possible, the use of air-conditioning should be minimized and windows and doors left open.
-Where the building is not designed to allow for the flow of natural air, the air conditioning units must be in good working order. - Ensuring that with reference to washroom facilities: - An adequate supply of running water and liquid soap is readily available at all times. - Paper towels or hand dryers where possible, are made available in washrooms.
-Washrooms are cleaned frequently. - Door handles and taps are frequently sanitized with the recommended alkaline solution or alcohol.
+Where the building is not designed to allow for the flow of natural air, the air conditioning units must be in good working order. - Ensuring that with reference to washroom facilities: - An adequate supply of running water and liquid soap is readily available at all times. - o Paper towels or hand dryers where possible, are made available in washrooms. - o Washrooms are cleaned frequently. - Door handles and taps are frequently sanitized with the recommended alkaline solution or alcohol.